MichaelKim/lyra/README.md

     - When listening to a Youtube song, download it in the background as a cache
     - Future playbacks and actual downloads will fetch from server's cache instead
   - Upload songs
-- Web App
+- Rooms!
-  - Change storage to localStorage?
+  - Several users listening to the same stream

 Ideas: